How to Be an Author: Lessons in Professionalism for a Writing Career

 You don’t have to know every little detail, but you should keep pace with the broad strokes, especially when it comes to the genre you write.

-Pro tip: Try these four ways to keep up with the industry:
+Four ways to keep up with the industry:

-- Following hashtags and topics on social and in your news feed can help you keep up without too much effort on your part.
+- Follow hashtags and topics on social and in your news feed can help you keep up without too much effort on your part.

 - Goodreads and bestseller lists are good places to see what books are popular in your genre.